Subject guide

 Computer Science

 The collection of Computer Science is almost entirely digital, both in journals and books.
-The library for mathematics and computer science can be found on the second floor of the Snellius Building and shelfs mainly books in the field of mathematics.
+The library for mathematics and computer science can be found on the ground floor of the Gorlaeus and offers 120 study spaces and 7 collaboration spaces.

 Computer scientists mostly publish conference proceedings and journal articles, hence the collection of information consists mainly of e-journals.
-Major publishers in this field are the Computer Society, Association for Computing Machinery (ACM) and the Society for Industrial and Applied Mathematics (SIAM).
-Due to the rapid developments in the field physical books are no longer purchased.
+Major publishers in this field are the Computer Society, Association for Computing Machinery (ACM), IEEE and the Society for Industrial and Applied Mathematics (SIAM).
+Due to the rapid developments in the field physical books are only purchased if needed.
 However, the library collects some e-books and e-book series, including the Lecture Notes in Computer Science.

 Find our databases on Computer Science in the catalogue.

-More suitable databases for computer science are CiteSeerX and DBLP .
-Also Google Scholar is interesting because of the broad scope and access to green Open Access articles.
+More suitable databases for computer science are CiteSeerX and DBLP.
+Google Scholar is interesting as well, because of the broad scope and access to green Open Access articles.
+Besides these databases, the two major publishers have their own search indexes: ACM Digital Library and IEEE Xplore.

 For articles focused on mathematical problems (such as algorithms), both MathSciNet and Zentralblatt Math provide a good starting point.